aputria/100hires/README.md

 These experts are grouped by their **primary contribution to the cold outreach pipeline**—whether they focus on messaging and strategy, hands-on execution, or real-world application and pipeline progression.
 While many cover multiple areas, each is categorized based on where they provide the most consistent and actionable insights.

----

-## Expert Grouping by Primary Contribution to Cold Outreach Pipeline

 ### 1. Messaging & Strategy (What to say + how to approach prospects)